 Balance your media choices by looking at media efficiency, quality, impact, and fit with the brand.
 The efficiency of the media math starts with reach and frequency.
 Reach is the number or percentage of different households or people exposed to the ad at least once, over a specific period.
 Frequency is the number of times that household or person will be exposed to the ad within a particular period.
 Be careful to avoid relying on efficiency alone.
 You need to balance efficiency with the quality of the media choices.
-I always set aside about 10 percent of my media budget to create a high impact to generate early attention to a new campaign or product innovation.
+I always set aside about 10 percent of my media budget to create a high impact.
+I may want to generate early attention to a new campaign or product innovation.

 The reasons you would strategically invest in media include: